master-q/masterq-docs/presentations/20170807_riken_aics/20170807_riken_aics.md

 * https://github.com/verifast/verifast
 * VeriFast is developed at KU Leuven.
 * VeriFast verifies pre/postcondition in comment.
-* VeriFast is for C and Java language.
+* VeriFast can verify C and Java language.
 * I translated VeriFast tutorial into Japanese.

 ```